 Entry requirements

 For the creative sample, applicants to the Novel, Children's & YA and Creative Non-Fiction routes should submit up to 2,000 words of prose; poetry applicants should submit up to 15 poems; and scriptwriting applicants should submit up to 15 minutes running time of script.
-The work submitted can be a complete piece, or an extract, or a number of extracts from a longer work or works, but must all be within the chosen specialist route.
+The work submitted can be a complete piece, or an extract or number of extracts from a longer work.

 We have intakes into the programme in September and January each year.